Aadya2905/aadyasharma.in/content/posts/how-far-love-has-carried-me-two-months-of-framing-luna.md

   everything in me.
 From the colours and fonts to the stamps, packaging, stickers, and designs, every single detail holds my heart.
 ---
-I can’t believe it’s been two months since I turned my childhood love for collecting postcards, decorating my walls with posters, photographing the moon, and writing little love notes to my people into a brand.

-Framing Luna is so much more than a small business; it’s a love letter — one I’ve written with everything in me.
+I can’t believe it’s been two months since I turned my childhood love for collecting postcards, decorating my walls with posters, photographing the moon, and writing little love notes to my people into a brand.Framing Luna is so much more than a small business; it’s a love letter — one I’ve written with everything in me.

 From the colours and fonts to the stamps, packaging, stickers, and designs, every single detail holds my heart.

-But Framing Luna doesn’t just carry my love,

-It carries the love of every single person who’s helped me bring it to life.
+But Framing Luna doesn’t just carry my love, it carries the love of every single person who’s helped me bring it to life.

-the ones who sat through endless design drafts with me,
+The ones who sat through endless design drafts with me,

 who stayed on video calls while I created new artwork,